Teakinboyewa/SpatialAnalysisAgent/Model selection.md

 ## Overview

-SpatialAnalysisAgent supports multiple AI models from different providers including OpenAI (GPT-4, GPT-4o, GPT-5, etc.), Ollama (for local models), and other providers.
+SpatialAnalysisAgent supports multiple AI models from OpenAI including GPT-4, GPT-4o, GPT-5, and other OpenAI models.
 Choosing the right model depends on your priorities: speed vs. reasoning capability.

 **Default Model**: GPT-5 is set as the default model, offering the best reasoning capabilities for complex spatial analysis tasks.